 As a Certification Authority operator, you are (among other things) responsible for the identification of the enrollees and the confirmation of the requested identities.
-The fact that this task is carried out conscientiously and without errors is the central cornerstone for the trust that is placed in the Certification Authority.
-Well-known companies are already failed in this task, even had to file for insolvency as a result of misrepresentations and/or were severely punished by the major players on the market.
+The fact that this task is carried out conscientiously and without error is the central pillar of the trust placed in the certification body.
+Well-known companies are already failed in this task, even had to file for insolvency as a result of misrepresentations and / or were taken over by the big players in the market sensitive punished.

-In many cases, we as enterprise (Microsoft) PKI operators (regardless of the quality involved) are able to delegate our task of uniquely identifying an enrollee to Active Directory.
-In many cases, however, we must also instruct our certification authority(ies) to simply issue whatever is requested.
+In many cases, we as (Microsoft) PKI operators in companies (regardless of the associated quality) are able to delegate our task of uniquely identifying an applicant to the Active Directory.
+In many cases, however, we unfortunately also have to instruct our certification authority(ies) to simply issue everything that is requested.

 Notable examples include:

-• Many types of equipment used in the company require the operation of a Simple Certificate Enrollment (SCEP) server, which passes the requested certificate content 1:1 to the certification authority.
+- Many types of equipment used in the company require the operation of a Simple Certificate Enrollment (SCEP) server, which passes the requested certificate content 1:1 to the certification authority.
 Poorly secured SCEP interfaces can be a Gateway for attacks on the environment be

-• And, of course, the human factor.
+- And, of course, the human factor.
 PKI operators can also during the configuration of the certification authorities or manual checking of certificate requests make mistakes and thus cause certificates to be misissued.
 The same applies, of course, to other administrators who may have been granted certificate requests (in the worst case, even via the Certification Authority Web Enrollment).

 Name restrictions of the certification authority certificate can address these cases partially, but not nearly fully.